dwchiang/nginx-php-fpm/docs/Maintenance.md

 make down
 ```

+---

 # Step 4: Update Build Scripts

 - Type Golden (GitHubActions): `buildOnGitHubActions.sh` is using `buildongithubactions` as build command.
-    - It's designed to run on **GitHub Actions** and push into Docker Hub.
+    - It's designed to run on **GitHub Actions** and push into Docker Hub and AWS ECR Public.

 ```
 vim buildOnGitHubActions.sh
 ```

-- Type Local: `build.sh` is using `pushtodockerhub` as build command.
+- Type Local: `build.sh` and `buildOnLocal.sh` is using `pushtodockerhub` as build command.
     - There is only one line different between these build files.
 I usually update `buildOnGitHubActions.sh` as the golden sample.
-    - It's designed to run on **local machine** and push into Docker Hub.
+    - It's designed to run on **local machine** and push into Docker Hub and AWS ECR Public.

 ```
 vim build.sh
 ```

+---

 # Step 5: Update README.md

+- Update Tags.